 Head Teachers or Principals will run and lead their school.
 They will be responsible for the learning and achievements of both pupils and staff and will set expectations in line with governing bodies.
 They will make sure parents and pupils are informed about progress and encourage their support and involvement, select and develop staff, lead and attend meetings inside and outside school and control the schools finances.
 Basically head teachers are in control of all aspects of the whole school.

-You'll need training and qualifications in school management, for example the National Professional Qualification for Senior Leadership (NPQSL) or the National Professional Qualification for Headship (NPQH).
+You can take professional development training to help with this.
+For example, the National Professional Qualification for Senior Leadership and the National Professional Qualification for Headship.

 Career Path and Progression